CPH - YYZ

 • Which airlines offer Wi-Fi service onboard planes from Copenhagen to Toronto?

-All the following airlines offer inflight Wi-Fi service on the Copenhagen to Toronto flight route: Air Canada, Delta, Virgin Atlantic, Lufthansa, United Airlines, SWISS, KLM, and Air France.
+All the following airlines offer inflight Wi-Fi service on the Copenhagen to Toronto flight route: Lufthansa, Air Canada, Delta, Virgin Atlantic, United Airlines, SWISS, and KLM.

 • Which aircraft models fly most regularly from Copenhagen to Toronto?